 Start from your most recent job, and work backwards.
-Within each work experience, tailor the project list to the skill set and know-how required for the specific position you are applying to.
-Graphical elements, like charts and images, will be lost on the bots, so stick to bullet points, action verbs, and keywords that you can easily identify in the job description.
+Tailor your experience and project list to the skill set and know-how required for the specific position you are applying to.
+Graphic elements, like charts and images, will be lost on the bots, so stick to bullet points, action verbs, and keywords you can identify in the job description.

-Here's our list of the most relevant and suitable action verbs to use for describing your main day-to-day activities, as well as the key projects you have worked on:
+Here's our list of the most relevant and suitable action verbs to use for writing up your main day-to-day activities and key projects:

-Remember to provide specific details, relevant quantifications wherever possible (e.g. deal size, cost savings, loan book price, etc.), and be consistent with units throughout the CV.
-See examples below:
+Remember to provide specific details and relevant quantifications wherever possible (e.g. deal size, cost savings, loan book price, etc.), and always be consistent with the units used throughout your CV.

 Section IV: Education

 Start from your most recent degree, and work back to your high school diploma.
 Do not include your GPA, unless you graduated with distinction, and/or it is expressly requested by the hiring company.

 If you have no work experience, you may add additional details to this section, including:

 Relevant courses and exam results

 Membership to club(s) and/or team(s)

 Section V: Skills, Interests & Other Information